guokr/Caver/README.md

-# Caver: a toolkit for multiclass text classification.
+# Caver: a toolkit for multilabel text classification.

 Rising a torch in cave to see the words on the wall.
 This is the caver.